SuperFlyTV/sofie-automation-rundown-editor/README.md

 2. Enter the URL and port of your Sofie instance (defaults to `127.0.0.1:3000`).
    - ❗ Restart the program after changing this setting! (be sure to hit "Save" first, though)
 3. Click "Save".
-4. Download and import [this demo set of Piece Types](https://github.com/SuperFlyTV/sofie-automation-rundown-editor/raw/master/demo-pieces-manifest.json) (right click and "Save link as...").
+4. Download and import [this demo set of Piece Types](https://github.com/SuperFlyTV/sofie-automation-rundown-editor/raw/master/demo-pieces-manifest.json) (right click and "Save link as...") on the Settings page.
 5. Before continuing, open the Sofie Core interface, navigate to the Settings page, click on your Studio, and attach `sofie-rundown-editor` as a Device by clicking the plus sign (+) under "Attached Devices".
 6. Back in Rundown Editor, navigate to the Rundowns page in the top right.
 7. Download and import [this demo Rundown](https://github.com/SuperFlyTV/sofie-automation-rundown-editor/raw/master/demo-rundown.json) (right click and "Save link as...")